Harpole: Harpole bed burial

-In April 2022 archaeologists found an Anglo-Saxon woman's grave, the Harpole bed burial, at a site in Harpole being developed for housing by Vistry.
+In April 2022 archaeologists found an early Christian Anglo-Saxon era burial site of a woman of high social standing at an area in Harpole being developed for housing by Vistry.
 The discovery was announced in December 2022 and described as "the most significant early medieval female burial ever discovered in Britain".

 Demographics

 2001 census data shows 1,547 people resident in the Parish Council area consisting of 755 males and 792 females (the 2009 estimated population is 1,557), in 636 households, of which 82.6% were owner occupied or being purchased with a mortgage.

-Facilities

-It hosts two public houses:The Live and Let Live, located on Larkhall Lane; and the Turnpike or Beefeater, located at the Harpole Turn from the A4500 road (former A45 road).

 Village events

-Harpole hosts a scarecrow weekend in September, during which thousands of visitors enjoy the views of the historic village.
+Harpole hosts a scarecrow weekend in September.
 There is also an event in December where Santa drives around the village, as in, following him.